-Then click on 'Rules and Regulations' at the bottom of the page, and 'Assessment and Awards' down the left hand side - see Regulation 11 within the document.
-You do not need to log in to view the procedures.
-You will also find a link to the procedures on your course Moodle site.
+You do not need to log in to view the regulations.
+You will also find a link to the regulations on your course Google classroom/VLE site.

-What happens if you fail a module, whether a module can be compensated, retaking a failed module and the impact this may have on your progression through the course is explained in the assessment regulations.
+Information about what happens if you fail a module, whether a module can be compensated, retaking a failed module and the impact this may have on your progression through the course is explained in Sheffield Hallam University's Standard Assessment Regulations.
 If you need to retake a failed module a fee will be calculated according to the number of credits involved.
-Please contact the Sheffield College University Centre for advice if this situation arises.
+Please contact the Sheffield College HE Office for advice if this situation arises.

+Sheffield Hallam University's Standard Assessment Regulations are available by following this link https://students.shu.ac.uk/regulations/index.html and clicking on 'Assessment and awards' in the sub-menu on the left-hand side.
+The current regulations document can be found under the heading Regulations.

-For details see http://shuspace.shu.ac.uk/webapps/portal/frameset.jsp Then click on 'Rules and Regulations' at the bottom of the page, and 'Assessment and Awards' down the left hand side.
-You do not need to log in to view the procedures.
-You will also find a link to the procedures on your course Moodle site.
+You do not need to log in to view the regulations.
+You will also find a link to the procedures on your course Google classroom/VLE site.